 - Asking for help doesn’t make me a failure.

 - Everything always has a way of working out.

 - I was born to be a mother.

 - I was chosen by God to be my children’s mother.

 You are a great mother and you were meant to be your children’s mother.
 You know what you’re doing, and you don’t need anyone to tell you otherwise.
 Keep your chin up and realize how great you are and that you’re doing an amazing job.
 You aren’t perfect, and you aren’t meant to be.
 You are meant to be you.
 You are perfect just the way you are.
 You are already worthy.
 You were born 100% worthy.
 Your worth as a mom doesn’t come from your accomplishments or anything else.
 You are worthy 24/7.

 If you want to take this work to the next level, check out our journal prompts for moms.
 They will help you be on your way to managing your mind.
 They will help you write out thoughts and realize what a great mother you already are.
 You don’t need to change to be worthy.
 You are already there.
-You can sign up for the journal prompts HERE or by filling out the form below.
+You can sign up for the journal prompts HERE.